Investigating Dark Matter-Admixed Neutron Stars with NITR Equation of State in Light of PSR J0952-0607: Introduction

 \section{Introduction}

-The neutron star is an extremely compact and complex object in the Universe, where extreme gravity meets extreme matter \cite{Huang_2022}.
-Astrophysicists are especially interested in determining its structure and dynamics, particularly after the detection of gravitational waves (GWs) from binary NS mergers \cite{Abbott_2017, Abbott_2018}.
+The neutron star (NS) is an extremely compact and complex object in the Universe, where extreme gravity meets extreme matter \cite{Huang_2022}.
+Astrophysicists are especially interested in determining its structure and dynamics, particularly after the detection of gravitational waves (GWs) from binary NS mergers \cite{Abbott_2017, Abbott_2018}, alongside the corresponding electromagnetic signals \cite{GW170819-EM-Drout_2017, GW170819-EM-Nicholl_2017, GW170819-EM-Chornock_2017, GW170819-EM-Cowperthwaite_2017}.
 Multifaceted data on NSs \cite{Balliet_2021} allows for the testing of various proposed EOSs, which are not feasible in terrestrial laboratories \cite{Feryal_2016}.
-The nuclear EOSs, which are critical in NS simulations, enable the understanding of several complex phenomena such as quark deconfinement ~\cite{Orsaria_2014}, phase transitions ~\cite{NKGfp_1992, Huang_2022}, very high magnetic fields \cite{Cardall_2001, Peng_2007, Vishal_2023}, appearances of hyperons \cite{NKGh_1985, NKGk1_1998, NKGk2_1999, Weissenborn_2012}, accretion of dark matter \cite{Sandin_2009, Kouvaris_2008, Das_2019, Das_2020, Das_2021}, pasta structures inside the crust \cite{Parmar_2022}, etc. with regards to the NS.
+The nuclear EOSs, which are critical in NS simulations, enable the understanding of several complex phenomena such as quark deconfinement ~\cite{Orsaria_2014}, phase transitions ~\cite{NKGfp_1992, Huang_2022}, very high magnetic fields \cite{Cardall_2001, Peng_2007, Vishal_2023}, appearances of hyperons \cite{NKGh_1985, NKGk1_1998, NKGk2_1999, Weissenborn_2012}, accretion of DM \cite{Sandin_2009, Kouvaris_2008, Das_2019, Das_2020, Das_2021}, pasta structures inside the crust \cite{Parmar_2022}, etc. with regards to the NS.
 Among various properties of the NS, its mass and radius are crucial in various astrophysical phenomena and their associated effects.
-Precise knowledge of these macroscopic properties of NSs enables the probing of nuclear interactions in unconventional and extreme environments.
-Furthermore, since NSs are the primary source of GWs, their mass, and radii sensitively affect the merger dynamics, timescale, neutrino bursts, etc. \cite{Baiotti_2008, KUMAR20151}.
+Precise knowledge of these macroscopic properties of NSs enables the investigation of nuclear interactions in extreme environments.